bitRAKE/fasmg-umbrella/docs/divide-by-three.md

 ## State Graph Representations in x86

-We begin with a trivial state graph which tracks the remainder of a number divided by three.
-Bits of an arbitrarily long number are examined from the most significant bit to bit zero.
-When no more bits remain the final state resolves if the number is an exact multiple of three.
+We start with a simple state graph that monitors the remainder of a number when divided by three.
+We examine the bits of a number of any length, starting from the most significant bit down to the least significant bit.
+Once all bits have been examined, the final state determines whether the number is a multiple of three.
 ```mermaid
 graph LR
 	classDef start color:green,stroke-dasharray: 2